Skip to content

 Usage & Metrics

-Claudette surfaces two related but distinct views:
+Claudette surfaces three related but distinct views:

-2. Claudette metrics — local activity (workspaces, sessions, commits, slash commands).
+3. Claudette metrics — local activity (workspaces, sessions, commits, slash commands).
 Computed from Claudette’s database; never sent off-machine.

 The Settings > Usage panel shows your subscription type, rate-limit tier, and current consumption against your plan.
 Open it from the sidebar footer or via the /usage slash command.

-This panel is gated by the Usage Insights experimental toggle (off by default).
+This panel is gated by the Claude Code Usage experimental toggle (off by default).
 When the toggle is off, Claudette never reads your Claude Code OAuth tokens for usage data — they stay strictly in the keychain / .credentials.json for the claude CLI’s own use.
 Enable it in Settings > Experimental if you want the panel.
 Requires a Pro or Max plan with standard login (env-var auth tokens like CLAUDE_CODE_OAUTH_TOKEN lack the OAuth scopes the API needs).

 The data comes from the same usage API your Claude Code CLI hits.
 Claudette caches the result for 5 minutes to avoid hammering the endpoint, and backs off for 2 minutes if a fetch fails (e.g. a rate limit).
 To force a refresh, close and reopen the panel.